PrimusMoney/patronymus/README.md

-# patronymus
+# Patronymus
+*Who's over the phone?*
+## Introduction
-Patronymus is a free service to help people share their identity over the phone in a secure way
+Patronymus is a free service to help people share their identity over the phone in a secure way.

+You can test our service (currently in beta) at https://patronymus.com

+## Use Cases
+### Is that an S or an F?
+Do you have sometimes difficulties communicating your name or email over the phone?
+With Patronymus you can send you details while continuing talking with the person on the phone.

+## Contact us
+> You can contact us by posting [issues](https://github.com/PrimusMoney/patronymus/issues) on GitHub or by sending us an email at contact@primusmoney.com